instructure/vector/README.md

 when *both* alarms are in ALARM state.
 This lets you do something like "only scale down when CPU utilization is < 30% and there is not a backlog of requests on any instances".

+### Max Sunk Cost

+Vector also lets you specify a "max sunk cost" when scaling down a node.
+Amazon bills on hourly increments, and you pay a full hour for every partial hour used, so you want your instances to terminate as close to their hourly billing renewal (without going past it).

+For example, if you specify `--fds-max-sunk-cost 15m` and have two nodes in your group - 47 minutes and 32 minutes away from their hourly billing renewals - the group will not be scaled down.

+(You should make sure to run Vector on an interval smaller than this one, or else it's possible Vector may never find eligible nodes for scaledown and never scaledown.)

 ## Requirements